 What are the steps to implementing a conversational growth strategy?

 Getting the client’s attention is the first step.
 The usual channels all apply (email, ads, etc.) but use them in a way that redirects you to a more conversational setting.
 Chances are that the company will visit the website, so have some means of tracking or contact ready.

 After you have the client’s attention, you need to be sure you know when and where they are looking.
 You can do this in many ways on your website.
 Having a dedicated contact form can be handy, especially when it asks for company names and reasons for visiting the site.
 Having dedicated service pages for different industries can also expedite the process.

 Another way is to set up and monitor your chatbots for when the company visits.
 This way, sales personnel can be on the job instantly and ready to personalize the experience.
 Have them jump in as soon as possible with the company or industry files necessary to make a conversion.

-The salesperson should be well acquainted with industry standards that might apply to the company.
+The salesperson should be well acquainted with industry standards that might apply to the prospect.
 From here, they should know how to adjust the price for the company’s needs and the level of services.
 They should also be ready to upsell to the company and arrange their specific service package.

 From here on, there needs to be attention and care put on the high-value clients’ needs.
 Keep track of their communications and prioritize their communications, emails, and workload.

 There are multiple cases where ABM has come in handy for procuring clientele and streamlining sales processes.